GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 This builds a Linux executable called `main` in the `bin` directory.
 The CX as Code scripts compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.

-:::primary: **NOTE**: The executable built above will only run on Linux.
+:::primary: **NOTE**: The executable built above onlys run on Linux.
 Golang allows you build Linux executables on Windows and OS/X, but you will not be able to run them locally.**
 :::

 ### Genesys Cloud account